|Innovative Products Research & Services, Inc. 1162 Falling Stream, Sanford, NC 27332|

 Resource Database Development

-In cooperation with the Disabilities Task Force of the New England Conference of the United Methodist Church, we developed a web-based resource list, a database and a bibliography of resource materials.
+In cooperation with the Disabilities Task Force of the New England Conference of the United Methodist Church, IPRS developed a web-based resource list, a database and a bibliography of resource materials.
 The web-based resource list includes private, state and Federal resources as well as vendors.
 The resource list is provided below.
-Periodic additions to the list have been provided by other interested persons and organizations.
-Note that it has been a number of years since this list was first compiled and some of the links may be broken at this point.
+Periodic additions to the list have been provided.
+See the appended lists at the end submitted by interested persons and organizations.
+Note that it has been a number of years since this list was first compiled and although it has been recently updated, there may still be some obsolete links.

 If you would like to contribute information and resources to the list or make suggestions feel free to contact us.
 We acknowledge the use of materials from other sources and websites.Contact Us for further information on how to help us make a difference for those with disabilities.